Flavjack/GerminaR/README.md

 <!-- badges: end -->

-GerminaR is a platform base in open source R package to calculate and graphic the germination mean indices.
-GerminaR include a web application called “GerminQuant for R” for non programming users.
+GerminaR is a platform base in open source R package to calculate and graphic the main germination indices.
+GerminaR include a web application called “GerminQuant for R” for interactive analysis.

 ## Installation